The HAProxy Cross-Origin Resource Sharing (CORS) Lua module streamlines adding CORS to your APIs. What is CORS? Read on to learn more.

 http-response lua.cors line to the same section:

-http-response line’s first parameter lists the HTTP methods that are permitted.
+http-request line’s first parameter lists the HTTP methods that are permitted.
 The module will add these to an Access-Control-Allow-Methods header in response to a CORS preflight request.

 The second parameter is a list of domains to whitelist.
 In this example, it’s set to example.com.
 You can add more domains, separating them with commas.
+The third parameter is a list of permitted custom HTTP headers.

 With this configuration in place, client-side code running in the browser at example.com can successfully call the API methods, even though they’re hosted at api.example.com.